sayem314/hooman/README.md

 > All you need to do is provide `captchaKey` and rest is done by hooman.
 It automatically detects if g/hCaptcha is present and need solving or can be solved.
 There are console.log print on hit as well.

+> Note that if you make multiple request at once only the first request will be served without error.
+This is so that you don't end up paying extra for captcha solving.
+If you would like to fetch more than one request at a time, first solve captcha and then make rest of your request after cookie is set.

 ###### Proxy

 ```js